spacetimeengineer/mupy/README.md

 ## Project ψ

 Project ψ (Parametric System Instruction) was a project which explored hardware configuration, definition and assembly to it's manufacturing limit.
 This was the next stage in the evolution of this project.

+### Some context..

+During this time I was trying to run a business by perhaps selling these parts.
+At the time there was no software package.
+PSI was the first project which trried to bring software functions into the fold which managed the creation of renderings and organization of parts.

 Project rho proved that there was no way in principle to establish a modular family which satisfied all requirements.
 From this the idea of the psi terminal was developed which said that some terminal should exist which takes in 'system-codes' which serve to identify a system in terms of it's properties.

 ### Goals

 - Handle parameterization

-- Implement system-codes
+- Required a predictable naming convention

+- Required a schema in order to implement

 ### Lessons